-Kirchner Group pioneered their Portfolio Optimization model in 2004, and has been successfully deploying its program across a series of portfolios ranging from early stage venture to mid-market buyout to most recently hedge funds.
+Kirchner Group pioneered their Private Asset and Fund Optimization model in 2004, and has been successfully deploying its program across a series of portfolios ranging from early stage venture to mid-market buyout to most recently hedge funds.

 We offer a suite of strategies and resources which enables us to provide customized solutions for a variety of complex fund management situations.
 In each aspect, we rely on our deep experience to unlock value.